Kaist-ICLab/kaist-iclab.github.io/README.md

 The metadata of lectures are stored as a list in `/data/lectures.ts`.
 Please update syllabus of the recent semester of the course you want to update.
+You should add the recent syllabus as a first item of list because syllabus will be displayed based on the order of list.

+### Update/Add Members

+The metadata of gallery images are stored as a list in `/data/galleries.ts`.